 Specialty Program 2021 | Foundations for School Nursing | Spring

 Foundations for School Nursing provides relevant, skills-based education for anyone interested in school nursing or working in schools.
-The course will include opportunities to connect with local professional networks.
+The course is taught within a flexible, virtual learning environment, made with busy working people in mind.
+Participants will also have a variety of opportunities to connect with and build local professional networks.

 In this course you will: